 Negative pressure wound therapy (NPWT) is a treatment for acute and chronic wounds.
 The treatment requires a vacuum source to create a continuous or intermittent form of negative pressure inside the wound.
-Doing so removes fluid, exudates, and infectious materials to aid the wound in healing and closure.
+Doing so removes fluid, exudates, and infectious materials which may promote wound healing and closure.

 NPWT has a rich history.
 It’s one of the oldest forms of medicinal therapy and dates back centuries.
 Wound drainage has been implemented for even longer – reported cases trace back to 600 BC in Assyria and Babylon – and vacuuming via heated copper bowls began in 400 BC by the Greeks.
 The technique and design began to advance as cupping spread west over the centuries, and in 1907, Dr. E. Klapp first used a suction pump on a wound.
 By the 1970’s, doctors were using drainage canisters help with tissue repair.